-Young Professionals of Chicago hosts events that are great for meeting other career-driven individuals.
-This group is committed more toward contributing to the Chicago community and less of people just handing out business cards.
-Check out "YPC Social Connect" –– a monthly networking event taking place on the third Thursday of every month.
+The Young Professionals Network hosts events that are great for meeting globally conscious professionals.
+This group is committed to making an impact on the world, not just handing out business cards.
+Check out "YPC Social Connect" – a monthly networking event taking place on the third Thursday of every month.
 Ticket prices include cocktails, appetizers, and live music.
 Other organizations that offer monthly networking events include Network & Social and Network After Work.

 HABITAT FOR HUMANITY